ocabrera70/jenkins-docker-demo/README.md

 volumes:
   - ./jenkins_data:/var/jenkins_home
 ```

 - Mounts `jenkins_data/` folder to persist Jenkins data (jobs, builds, configurations)
 - Ensures data survives container restarts

+if you want to use persistent storage:
+- Create the `jenkins_data` directory.
+Run `mkdir jenkins_data` with your current user.
+- Uncomment this section in your `docker-compose.yml`

 ### Resource Limits
 ```yaml